jkoszut2/jkoszut2.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Below is an overview of the courses I have been involved with teaching, spanning from the high school level to the graduate level.
 nav: true
 nav_order: 5
 ---